-\end{assumption} If $\alpha=0$, then Assumption~\ref{as:tsybakov} does not impose any restrictions as we can always take $C_m=1$, while larger values of $\alpha$ are more advantageous for classification.
-In the special case of the symmetric binary classification, $c(x)=1/2$, and the extreme case of $\alpha=\infty$ corresponds $\eta(x)=\Pr(Y=1|X=x)$ being bounded away from $1/2$.
-We refer to \cite{boucheron2005theory}, Section 5.2, for additional discussions of the margin condition as well as for equivalent formulations in the special case of the symmetric binary classification.
+where $P_X$ is the distribution of $X$. \end{assumption} Assumption~\ref{as:tsybakov} describes the complexity of the classification problem around the decision boundary $\{x:\eta(x)=c(x) \}$.
+If $\alpha=0$, then it does not impose any restrictions as we can always take $C_m=1$, while larger values of $\alpha$ are more advantageous for classification.
+In the special case of the symmetric binary classification, $c(x)=1/2$, and the extreme case of $\alpha=\infty$ corresponds to $\eta(x)=\Pr(Y=1|X=x)$ being bounded away from $1/2$ which roughly means that there are no observations close to the decision boundary.
+In this case, we can interpret this as a perfect separation between recidivists and non-recidivists in the space of covariates.
+We refer to \cite{boucheron2005theory}, Section 5.2, for additional discussion of the margin condition as well as for equivalent formulations in the special case of symmetric binary classification; see also \cite{ponomarev2024lower}.

-Our next result relates the convexified excess risk bound to the excess risk bound of the binary decision problem a generic loss function under the margin condition.
+Our next result relates the convexified excess risk to the excess risk of the binary decision problem a generic loss function under the margin condition.